Sonjya00/Matching-Game/README.md

 ### Previous Game's Stats Table

 Beneath the board game, there is a table that shows the **previous game's stats** (time elapsed, moves number, star rating).
 This will be displayed only upon completion of the first game.
+Only in case the player wins will a line with its stats be added.
+Even though the games lost don't have their stats printed, the game keeps track of them when assigning the Game No. to each line of the games won.

 ## Credits